ken343/maritime-royale/README.md

 ### Game Overview
 At the beginning of the game, all players are allotted with a Mothership: a slow-moving capital unit which can attack enemy-controlled units and construct player-controlled Airship units.
 When a player's Mothership is destroyed, the player is defeated.
 Thus, the player's primary objective is to destroy all enemy Motherships.

 The game map is a 2-Dimensional grid, dynamically sized to fit the number of participants.
-Each player selects a valid tile (non-occupied, water) to initially place their Mothership.
+Each player Mothership is randomly placed on a valid tile (non-occupied, water tile).
 Once all Motherships have been placed, the game is begun.

 Each round is time-limited and carried out synchronously for all players, meaning that the players are performing their turns at the same time.
 For each turn, every player-controlled unit has the opportunity to move and perform a single action.
 These actions include:
 * Wait - The unit can forego their action to await the next round.